Frequently Asked Questions

 Q: Do I need to arrange my own housing?

-A: No. The Science Education Department Program Administrator will make all housing arrangements at PPPL (Princeton University dorms).
+A: No. The Science Education Department Program Administrator will make all housing arrangements at PPPL (Princeton University dorms-summer only).
 Housing information will be sent a week prior to your arrival at Princeton.
 The program will also cover the costs of housing.

 Q: Will I be allowed to park on-site?